Complete our online form

 The deposit required depends largely on the type of home loan and, of course, the lender you select.
-As a general rule, if you are an owner-occupier you will require 5% of the purchase price as a deposit.
+As a general rule, if you are an owner-occupier you will require between 5-10% of the purchase price as a deposit.
 If you are an investor, you will ideally require 10% of the purchase price, although it’s possible to purchase with less.

 What is the First Home Owner Grant (FHOG)?

-The First Home Owner Grant scheme offsets the effect of the GST on home ownership by providing a grant to first homeowners or a reduction in Stamp Duty or a combination of both.
 The FHOG is administered by the States to assist eligible first home owners with purchase or construction costs and the benefits vary widely depending on the States.

 How do I know if I am eligible for the First Home Owner Grant?

-As a basic rule, you are eligible if you are an Australian citizen or permanent resident, buying or building your first home in Australia, with the intention of occupying it as your principle place of residence within 12 months of the settlement.
+As a basic rule, you are eligible if you are an Australian citizen or permanent resident, buying or building your first home in Australia, with the intention of occupying it as your principal place of residence within 12 months of settlement.
 It is important to note that if you are buying the property in conjunction with others, they must also meet the same criteria for the grant to be applicable.

 How much money will I need to set aside for Stamp Duty?

 Stamp duty is a State Government tax based on a property’s selling price.
-Each state or territory has different rules and calculations; some offer discounts to first home buyers.
+Each State or Territory has different rules and calculations; some offer discounts to first home buyers.
 Stamp duty can be a significant additional cost when buying property.
 Use our stamp duty calculator to get an idea of what you will need to pay.

 What other costs are involved in a home purchase?